Alejogb1/job-board/blog-data/why-do-batch-and-online-entity-extraction-methods-produce-different-results.md

 id: "why-do-batch-and-online-entity-extraction-methods-produce-different-results"
 ---

-Let's get into this.
 It's a topic I've seen trip up quite a few teams, and it's not always immediately obvious why the discrepancies occur between batch and online entity extraction.
 I remember specifically one project, a real-time fraud detection system several years back, where we spent way too long debugging these very inconsistencies.
 What seemed like a minor variation at the design stage turned out to be a critical flaw when the system went live.

 The core issue lies in the fundamental differences in how these two modes of processing handle data, and how these differences impact the underlying machine learning models.
 Batch processing, as the name suggests, works on a static dataset.
 We’re essentially processing a large collection of documents, tweets, articles – whatever – all at once.
 This allows for the application of techniques that require complete or near-complete information about the whole corpus.
 This includes things like global context, lookups, co-occurrence analysis, and more complex, computationally expensive model iterations.
 These types of processing, which can take quite a bit of time and resources, often leads to higher extraction recall and accuracy, due to the extensive analysis possible on the entire batch.
 It enables the system to make informed decisions about entity boundaries, types, and relationships.